xcart/xcart-docs/_pages/kb_en/modules/multi-vendor/vendor_registration.md

 Once the vendor profile has been approved by the store administrator, they can log in to their personal area of the store's back end and start selling.

+If necessary, email notifications can be used for such events as the creation, approval or rejection of a new vendor account.

 ## Method 2